 xparameter has to be promoted to a larger type so the value can be left-shifted (xx <<= 1) without overflowing.The

-the naive solution.
-The time to perform the multiplication varies by the
+the order of the arguments.
+The time taken to perform the multiplication

-Though I was pleased to have worked this out, I knew it couldn’t be original work, but it wasn’t until I gave the code to Claude to review that I found out it’s called ‘Egyptian’ or ‘Russian Peasant’ multiplication and long predates the common use of binary!
+Though I was very pleased to have figured this out, I knew it couldn’t be original work.
+But it wasn’t until I gave the code to Claude to review that I found out it’s called ‘Egyptian’ or ‘Russian Peasant’ multiplication and long predates the common use of binary!

 Actually, that’s probably the coolest thing about this - Russian peasants and Egyptian scribes were using binary multiplication to do arithmetic centuries before the difference engine was a twinkle in Mr Babbage’s eye!